zuera-alabi/sales-and-profit-analysis/README.md

  This analysis successfully transformed raw retail transaction data into a comprehensive business performance dashboard.
 The project provides clear insights into sales trends, regional performance, product category contributions, and customer behavior.

 By leveraging Excel for data preparation and Power BI for visualization and modeling, the dashboard enables stakeholders to monitor key performance metrics, identify growth opportunities, and support data-driven decision-making.

+## Dataset Access
+ The dataset used for this analysis is included in this repository.